Rabbi’s Pesach Message 2021/5781

 God willing this year may we be free,

-Rochel, Eli, Chana Leah, Esther, Messoda and Mendel join me in wishing you a Kosher Un Freilichen Pesach, a happy and Kosher Passover!
+Rochel, Eli, Chana Leah, Esther, Messoda and Mendel join me in wishing every single one of you a Happy and Kosher Passover.

 I would like to take this opportunity to thank our president Issie Baum as well as Mike Andradi, president of Shaar Shalom.
 For all their efforts and much time spent over the last year working